PremiersWorld/Keys/README.md

 **DEPENDENCIES**
 - Python 3.x.x
 - Tkinterface
 - any .png file named "index1.png" (I know this is a pain - I'm working on it).
+I've provided one to help out :)